 |Bio and Links|

 Please don't hesitate to send corrections, info or to even ask for a transfer.
 My goal on this site is to help other people with their ancestry and unite the memorials I've created with their families regardless of relation link.
 My transfer policy is very liberal and I transfer outside of the 4 generation guideline.

 FAMILY INFO & BIO

-The Surnames I'm connected to so far are Shaw, Spafford, Briggs, Pennington, Maser or Masear, Pritchard, Hardy, Shoemaker, Kerwin, Boice or Boyce, Simmons and Dishman.
+The Surnames I'm connected to so far are Shaw, Spafford, Briggs, Pennington, Maser or Masear, Pritchard, Hardy, Shoemaker, Kerwin, Boice or Boyce, Simmons, Dishman and Baird.

 Please don't hesitate to contact me if you may have info about my family tree.
 Even the smallest bit could help solve a mystery and close a door....which then, as we all know, usually opens up 3 more LOL.